folio-org/raml-module-builder/README.md

 The environment variable `RMB_EXPLAIN_QUERY_THRESHOLD` is not observed by Postgres itself, but is a value - in milliseconds - that triggers query execution analysis.
 If a single query exceeds this threshold, it will be analyzed by using `EXPLAIN ANALYZE`.
 Note that this in turn further adds time to the query, so this should only be executed for slow queries that needs further attention.
+Like the DB-environment variables this pertains per RMB-module (process).

 See the [Environment Variables](https://github.com/folio-org/okapi/blob/master/doc/guide.md#environment-variables) section of the Okapi Guide for more information on how to deploy environment variables to RMB modules via Okapi.